 All lifeboats have a unique identification number.

 The first part indicates the class.
-Tamar class lifeboats start with 17 because they are just over 17m in length.
+Severn class lifeboats start with 17 because they are just over 17m in length.

 The numbers after the dash refer to the build number.
 So the first Severn built was given the number 17-01.